(i)

 24 November 2018, HE.RO Art Gallery, Amsterdam

 On Saturday 24 November A Tale of a Tub i.c.w.
 HE.RO Gallery organized an afternoon of screenings, talks, and a panel discussion during Amsterdam Art Weekend in the context of Leviathan.
 Speakers included Amira Gad (Serpentine Gallery, London), Martin Ziegler (Royal Netherlands Institute for Sea Research), Jeff Diamanti (Lecturer Literary and Cultural Analysis at the University of Amsterdam, author of Terminal Landscapes: Media Ecologies of Postindustrial Energy Cultures — forthcoming) and Shezad Dawood.
-The video registrations of their presentations can be viewed online (click here).

 Symposium ‘Art, Ethics, Schizophrenia & The Marine Environment’